WordPress/gutenberg/docs/reference-guides/data/data-core-edit-site.md

 _Returns_

--   `boolean`: True if the inserter panel should be open; false if closed.
+-   `boolean`: Whether the inserter is opened.

 ### isListViewOpened

-Returns the current opened/closed state of the list view panel.
+Returns true if the list view is opened.

 _Parameters_